Creating IoT Mobile Apps with Blynk

 - Create datastreams (one for each piece of data to be sent to cloud)

-- Create device (this represents your Argon)
+- Create device (this represents your Photon 2)

 - Copy config info / key into Workbench Sketch